 You will find it easier to manage heart problems with the Affordable Care Act.
 Helping you manage chronic diseases is an important part of health care reform.
 This includes helping you lower your risk for heart attack or stroke.

 Managing Heart Disease

-If you buy health insurance through your state's Marketplace, your plan must cover certain essential health benefits.
+If you buy health insurance through your state's Marketplace, on the individual market, or through an employer with 50 or fewer employees, your plan must cover certain Essential Health Benefits.
 You may need some of these services as a heart patient, such as:

-- Counseling for diet, smoking, alcohol abuse, or depression to learn how to lower your chance of complications from heart disease
+- Counseling for diet, smoking cessation, alcohol abuse, or depression to learn how to lower your chance of complications from heart disease

 - Prescription drug coverage